Bangkok for Digital Nomads

 When I first lived in Bangkok in 2012, being vegan was a pain.
 There were very few vegan-friendly restaurants, and none near to where I lived.
 In the thirteen years since, Bangkok has morphed into one of the most vegan-friendly cities in the world.
 It's overflowing with vegan and vegan-friendly restaurants now.

 I'll recommend my favourites below, but honestly, ignore them.
 The vegan-scene here is ever-changing.
-My favourite restaurant from six months ago now sits as a pile of rubble, and at least three I've recommended in previous iterations of this article no longer exist.
+My favourite restaurant from last year now sits as a pile of rubble, and at least three others I've recommended in previous iterations of this article no longer exist.
 I don't think that's my fault, but I could recommend a hundred different restaurants and they'd all be worthy, so find what you like rather than listening to me.

 With that being said, if you're really too lazy to do your own research, my personal favourites are...